-n. fraud and plagiarism: the student's acts or failures to act which make it wholly or partially impossible to accurately judge his/her knowledge, understanding and / or skills, please see the text of the Regulations governing Fraud and Plagiarism;
+n. fraud and plagiarism: the student's acts or failures to act which make it wholly or partially impossible to accurately judge his/her knowledge, understanding and / or skills.
+Please see the text of the Regulations Governing Fraud and Plagiarism for UvA Student 2019;